 Proper and consistent use of safety belts is the most effective strategy to protect an occupant from crash related injuries.
 For an adult, the safety belt should be worn low and tight across the hips and not across the stomach.
 The shoulder belt should come over the collar bone, away from the neck and cross over the breastbone.
 It should fit snugly.
 It should never be worn behind the back because that does not effectively protect the wearer in the event of a crash.

 In Florida, per Section 316.614(5), F.S. front seat passengers 18 years of age and older are required to use safety belts.

-> Driver and passenger airbags protect front seat occupants in the event of a front end collision.
+Driver and passenger airbags protect front seat occupants in the event of a front end collision.
 Side or “curtain” airbags offer protection in side impact collisions.
 A driver should position the seat at least 10 inches away from the steering wheel in order to maintain a safe distance from the airbag and to avoid injury if it deploys.
-The article “About Your Airbags” is available along with specific information on minimizing risk and injury for older drivers and passengers with airbags.
+Information about your airbags is available along with information on minimizing risk and injury.

-> Head restraints help prevent your head from being snapped in a rear-end collision.
+Head restraints help prevent your head from being snapped in a rear-end collision.
 It is important that the head restraint protects the middle of your head and not serve as a “resting” spot.